mark-hahn/live-archive/README.md

 - Text archived on each buffer save
 - No saving UI except confidence indicator in status bar
-- Toggle reviewing pane with `live-archive:toggle` command
+- Open reviewing pane with `live-archive:open` command
-- Default toggle keystroke is `ctrl-alt-A`
+- Default open keystroke is `ctrl-alt-A`
 - When hopping between tabs use resume button to continue reviewing

 ### Note: